-These pests are frequent invaders of grow rooms and hydroponic plants.
-Here’s what you can do to protect your plants and control the pests when you need to.
+There so dozens of insect pests that are frequent invaders of grow rooms and hydroponic plants.
+An infestation can quickly undo all of your hard work in your garden.
+Here’s what you can do to protect your plants and control the pests to keep your garden healthy and thriving.

 Description and damage: The tiny, powdery white insects suck plant juices in both their nymph (wingless) and adult (winged) stages.
 As they feed, they excrete a sweet fluid, referred to as honeydew, that breeds sooty mold, a fungus as appealing as it sounds.
 You may notice the mold before you see the whiteflies.

 Prevention: In a greenhouse or large grow room, you can release parasitic wasps, which prey on whitefly nymphs.
 Also scrape off the tiny eggs from the bottoms of leaves.

 Solutions: Start by placing a few sticky traps that lure and capture adults around your plants.
 Neem oil sprays disrupt the pests’ growth and feeding patterns, keeping nymphs from turning into adults that lay more eggs.